Cecilia Williams

 Research Interests

-The Williams group focuses on understanding key molecular mechanisms in cancer, using a combination of omic approaches, focused mechanistic experiments, and in vivo studies.
-The goal is to understand pathways critical in cancer progression so that we can define biomarkers of their activity and suggest better cancer treatments and approaches.
+The Williams’ group focuses on understanding key molecular mechanisms in cancer, combining large-scale omics together with focused mechanistic experiments and in vivo studies.
+Our goal is to understand critical cancer pathways linked to estrogen signaling so that we can suggest sex-tailored cancer treatments and preventive approaches, as well as biomarkers, to be developed for clinical use.

 Group members